 - 2 cups fresh strawberries hulled and sliced

 - 2/3 cup white chocolate chips or roughly chopped

 - Whipped cream

 In a blender, add the strawberries, white chocolate, milk, vanilla extract, and ice cream.

 Blend until smooth.
-Serve immediately topped with whipped cream and mini white chocolate chips if desired.
+Serve immediately topped with whipped cream,white chocolate, and sprinkles if desired.